openzim/zimit/README.md

 This version of Zimit runs a single-site headless-Chrome based crawl in a Docker container and produces a ZIM of the crawled content.

-The system uses:
- - `oldwebtoday/chrome` - to install a recent version of Chrome 84
- - `puppeteer-cluster` - for running Chrome browsers in parallel
- - `pywb` - in recording mode for capturing the content
- - `warc2zim` - to convert the crawled WARC files into a ZIM
+The system extends the crawling system in [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) and converts the crawled WARC files to ZIM using [warc2zim](https://github.com/openzim/warc2zim)

-The driver in `index.js` crawls a given URL using puppeteer-cluster.
+The `zimit.py` is the entrypoint for the system.

 After the crawl is done, warc2zim is used to write a zim to the `/output` directory, which can be mounted as a volume.

+Using the `--keep` flag, the crawled WARCs will also be kept in a temp directory inside `/output`

 Usage
 -----